 In my conversations with Duke athletes about the ramifications of the ruling, the divide in takeaways was stark.
 Football players expressed excitement over the ability to make money.

-“Wait for me to develop my Instagram platform” said football player Dewayne Wade.
+“Wait for me to develop my Instagram platform” said football player Dewayne Carter.
 “I am about to bring in the cash.”

 On the other hand, players in sports like tennis, field hockey, and track and field almost dismissed the ruling, arguing that it had no significant impact on “minor” sports.